Children Will Shine dates for the Spring And Summer terms

-Children Will Shine dates for the Summer term
+Children Will Shine dates for the Autumn term

 Children Will Shine, the Literacy Support Workshops provided by the Croydon Dyslexia Association will be starting back on Saturday 23rd September, with Key Stage 3 session running from 9.30 am to 10.45am, and the Key Stage 2 session running from 11.15am to 12.30pm.
 For full details go to What Does CDA Do?